Cultural depictions of cats: Renaissance and Victorian depictions

-In the Renaissance, cats were often thought to be witches' familiars in England like Greymalkin, the first witch's familiar in Macbeths opening scene.
+In the Renaissance, cats were often thought to be witches' familiars in England like Grimalkin, the first witch's familiar in Macbeths opening scene.

 Cats became popular and sympathetic characters in folk tales such as Puss in Boots.
-One English folk tale in which a cat is given a role of a friend who was betrayed is Dick Whittington and His Cat, which has been adapted for many stage works, including plays, musical comedies and pantomimes.
+One English folk tale in which a cat is given a role of a friend who was betrayed is Dick Whittington and His Cat, which has been adapted for many stage works, including plays, musical comedies, and pantomimes.
 It tells of a poor boy in the 14th century, based on the real-life Richard Whittington, who becomes a wealthy merchant and eventually the Lord Mayor of London because of the ratting abilities of his cat.
 There is no historical evidence that Whittington had a cat.
 In the tale, Dick Whittington, a poor orphan finds work at the great house of Mr. Fitzwarren, a rich merchant.
 His little room infested with rats, Dick acquires a cat, who drives off the rats.
 One day, Mr. Fitzwarren asked his servants if they wished to send something in his ship, leaving on a journey to a far off port, to trade for gold.
 Dick decided to sell his only close friend, his cat.
 In the far-off court, Dick's cat had become a hero by driving very troublesome vermin from the royal court.
 When Fitzwarren's ship returned, it was loaded with riches.
 Dick was a rich man.
 He joined Mr. Fitzwarren in his business and married his daughter Alice, and in time became the Lord Mayor of London.
+This plot shows not only the attitude towards cats, but also the mentality of this people as a whole, where friends and friendship are a commodity that needs to be sold profitably.